 - a.
 Storing materials in a manner which does not constitute a fire, health or safety hazard. - b.
 Disposing of putrescible and other food wastes in enclosed receptacles designed to prevent rummaging and access by birds and other animals.
 The container shall be kept closed at all times except when a person is inattendance.

-All persons shall sort and dispose of waste, recyclable materials, compost and other materials in collection and disposal receptacles provided for that specific type of c.
+c.
 Maintaining containers in a clean condition so they do not constitute a nuisance, and to retard the harborage, feeding and breeding of vectors.